ShroukRamadan/Kubernetes-Labs/Day-1/lab2.md

 3. What is the image used to create the pods in the new-replica-set?

-there is two way
+there is three ways
  - frist from yaml file (mage: busybox777)
  - second (k discribe pods podName )

 4. How many PODs are READY in the new-replica-set?

-there are for pods
+there are 4 pods

 5. Why do you think the PODs are not ready?